 "The two majors are strong complements.
 The way I've always thought of it is that marketing is a soft major and business analytics is a hard major.
 That’s not to say marketing is easy, but to say that I think coupling a more social science-based major like marketing or management with something that's statistics-based like business analytics or finance, gives employers a really attractive candidate, because you know both the human side and the numbers side.
 That's becoming increasingly important.
 If you look at the Bureau of Labor Statistics, growth in the field of marketing research is huge.
 It's rated as one of the fastest growing fields.
 I think this dual major has a lot of applicability to anything in business, and it gives you tons of options.

 "High school was easy for me, but I wasn't always challenging myself as much as I should have been.
 In my sophomore year at Manhattan, I became a Jasper Summer Research Scholar.
 I worked with Dr. Poonam Arora, who really really pushed me to learn new things and to work harder than I ever had before.
 It’s the best thing I've done for my career so far, and it's paying off now in the job interviews I have.
-Manhattan fosters this kind of teamwork because it's a small college and it's easy to speak to professors.
+Manhattan fosters this kind of teamwork because it's a small university and it's easy to speak to professors.

 "Our research was based on behavioral economics and decision-making.
 We did one really interesting project on hurricanes, and the implication that experience with hurricanes has on future preparedness.